Best Things To Do in Lisbon

 Where to Sleep in Lisbon

-In Lisbon, you have a lot of options to choose accommodation, you have everything from camping and hostels to beautiful boutique hotels.
+In Lisbon, you have a lot of options to choose accommodation; you have everything from camping and hostels to beautiful boutique hotels.
 So it’s up to your budget to choose what best suits your preferences.

 We recommend the Portugal Boutique hotel, for its location, customer service, and for its comfort, and charm.
-It is a 4-star hotel in the heart of Lisbon, just 200 meters from Rossio Square, and also has free parking, ideal for road trip lovers.
+It is a 4-star hotel in the heart of Lisbon, just 200 meters from Rossio Square, and has free parking, ideal for road trip lovers.

 Portugal Boutique Hotel in Lisbon